demisto/content/Packs/APIVoid/Integrations/APIVoid/README.md

-APIVoid wraps up a number of services such as ipvoid & urlvoid
+APIVoid wraps up a number of services such as ipvoid & urlvoid.

 ## Configure APIVoid on Cortex XSOAR